Senate Chaplain Barry Black: My friends, God wants us to pray when we need Him, even as a parent wants to be with a child who needs him or her.

 Pray this way for kings and for all who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity.
 We fasted and prayed for months during the presidential election, the presidential primary.
 We fasted and prayed, hundreds of us on Capitol Hill, that the will of God might be done.

 I grew up in Baltimore, Maryland.
 In fact, I grew up in Freddie Gray’s neighborhood.
-Yeah, you remember that, right?
 My mother had a 4th-grade education, the daughter of a sharecropper--an activity that Martin King called “a new form of slavery covered up with certain niceties of complexity.”
 So I grew up about 30 miles from Washington, D.C.
-I did not shake hands with a white person until I was 16-years-old.
+I did not shake hands with a white person until I was 16-years old.
 No white people in my church.
 No white people in my neighborhood.
 No white people in my school.

 My mother motivated my siblings and me to study the Word of God.
-She provided us with a monetary incentive, 5 cents for every person you memorized.
+She provided us with a monetary incentive, 5 cents for every verse you memorized.
 So if you would enter our domicile, you would find my siblings and me searching the Word of God for short Bible verses.
 (Laughter) I knew every short Bible verse in the book, okay?
-My favorite Bible verse is not John 3:16; it is John 11:35, “Jesus wept," powerful verse, powerful verse.
+My favorite Bible verse is not John 3:16; it is John 11:35, “Jesus wept.”
+Powerful verse, powerful verse.
 (Laughter)

 One day I memorized 1 Peter 1:18 and 19.
 I was only 10 years of age.
 It says, “And we are redeemed not with corruptible things such as silver and gold, but with the precious blood of Jesus Christ.”
 And even at 10, I had sufficient analytical skills to know that the value of an object is based upon the price someone is willing to pay.
-And when it dawned on me, a little guy in the inner-city, that God said what John 3 calls in the Greek, the monogenes, the only one of its kind, His only Begotten Son to die for me, No one was ever able to make me feel inferior again.
+And when it dawned on me, a little guy in the inner-city, that God sent what John 3 calls in the Greek, themonogenes, the only one of its kind, His only Begotten Son, to die for me, No one was ever able to make me feel inferior again.
 (Applause)

 In Isaiah, He’s Wonderful Counselor, the Mighty God, the Everlasting Father, the Prince of Peace.
-In Daniel, he's the fourth man in the fiery furnace.
-In Micah, He is the one who’s going forth of old.
+In Daniel, He’s the fourth man in the fiery furnace.
+In … in Micah, He is the one who’s going forth of old.
 (Applause) He is from everlasting to everlasting.
 In Zechariah, He is the Branch.
 In Malachi, He is the messenger of the covenant.

 Matthew calls Him Savior.
 Mark calls Him Son of Man.
 Luke calls Him the Great Physician.
 John calls Him the Word made flesh.
-Acts says He is the One who will mobilize as to witness.
-Philippians said God has exalted Him so that at His name, every knee shall bow, and every tongue confess that He is the Lord to the glory of God the Father.
+Acts says He is the One who will mobilize us to witness.
+Philippians says God has exalted Him so that at His name, every knee shall bow, and every tongue confess that He is the Lord to the glory of God the Father.

 1 Thessalonians says He is the One who will descend from heaven with a shout with the voice of the archangel and the trump of God.
 And Jude says He’s able to keep me without stumbling or slipping and present me without fault, without blemish before the presence of His glory, with unspeakable, ecstatic delight in triumphant joy and exultation.